Interplay between Hubbard interaction and charge transfer energy in three-orbital Emery model: implication on cuprates and nickelates: Introduction

 \section{Introduction}

 Cuprate high-temperature superconductors (SC) have remained a subject of extensive research since their discovery in the 1980s~\cite{bednorz_possible_1986}.
-Other emergent phenomena such as pseudogap, stripe phase, and strange metal behavior~\cite{wu_pseudogap_2018, tajima_correlation_2024, ponsioen_superconducting_2023, mai_fluctuating_2024} render its underlying physical mechanism even more elusive.
+Other emergent phenomena such as pseudogap, stripe phase, and strange metal behavior~\cite{wu_pseudogap_2018, tajima_correlation_2024, ponsioen_superconducting_2023, mai_fluctuating_2024} render \py{their} underlying physical mechanism even more elusive.
 Due to the quasi-two-dimensional structure of Cu-O planes and strong local interaction on Cu sites, an effective single-orbital model which originates from a more involved three-orbital Emery model has been proposed to explain the low-energy physics dominated by the well-known Zhang-Rice singlet (ZRS)~\cite{zhang_effective_1988}.
-However, the omission of oxygen degrees of freedom makes the regime of its validity unclear, especially based on the experimental fact that the cuprates are charge-transfer insulators (CTI) rather than Mott-Hubbard insulators (MHI) in essence ~\cite{zaanen_band_1985}.
+However, the omission of oxygen degrees of freedom makes the regime of its validity unclear, especially based on the experimental fact that the cuprates are charge transfer insulators (CTI) rather than Mott Hubbard insulators (MHI) in essence ~\cite{zaanen_band_1985}.
 Recent experimental and theoretical studies on cuprates have also challenged the applicability of the single-orbital model in the overdoped regime~\cite{kim_optical_2021, chen_doping_2013, li2022strongly}.
-Hence, the three-orbital Emery model~\cite{emery_theory_1987} explicitly including $3d_{x^2-y^2}$, $2p_x$, and $2p_y$ orbitals in Cu-O plane, is more close to the realistic physical picture without assuming the existence of ZRS in advance.
+Hence, the three-orbital Emery model~\cite{emery_theory_1987} explicitly including $3d_{x^2-y^2}$, $2p_x$, and $2p_y$ orbitals in Cu-O plane, is \py{closer} to the realistic physical picture without assuming the existence of ZRS in advance.